itnlper/OLSRNN/README.md

 ```
 make training_laptop learning_rate=0.001 momentum_rate=0.9 regularization=2 interation_num=10
 ```
 You can change the parameters according to the actual situation.
-To learn more about the parameters, please see the source code.
+To learn more about the parameters, please see the source codes.
 After the training the model will be stored automatically in the folder ```/config``` with a name according to the parameters.
 And then you can test the model on the test sets:
 ```
 make test_restaurant model_file=model_restaurant